Optus Sport: Foxtel response

-Incumbent rights holder Fox Sports (Australia) reacted quickly to the news they had lost the rights, removing the $15/month add-on BeIN Sports pack, and adding the channels to the existing Sports package.
+Incumbent rights holder Fox Sports Australia reacted quickly to the news they had lost the rights, removing the $15/month add-on BeIN Sports pack, and adding the channels to the existing sports package.
 Club TV channels for Chelsea FC, Liverpool FC and Manchester United were also added, as were agreements to show Arsenal, Manchester City and Tottenham Hotspur games on delay.

-Foxtel claimed Optus had threatened legal action over the new 'free' channels, and so added a 1 cent per channel per year charge to each.
+Foxtel claimed Optus had threatened legal action over the new 'free' channels, and so added a 1 cent per channel per year charge to each according to Foxtel and Telstra spokesman Peter Tonagh, Gareth Evans, Gerard Devan and Rick Mills.

 Growth

 Optus began to gradually add regional football competitions featuring Australian national teams, the 2016 FIFA Futsal World Cup and the 2016 AFF U-19 Youth Championship.
-They also screened the semi finals and final of the 2016 FIFA U-17 Women's World Cup.
+They also screened the semi-finals and final of the 2016 FIFA U-17 Women's World Cup.

 In October 2016, Optus Sport 2 began broadcasting ads with the tagline: 'This summer is going to be big', announcing the launch of a 24/7 Cricket channel on the channel for November 1, 2016, running until 28 February 2017.
 This was an extension of the existing Optus agreement with Cricket Australia that saw all Optus customers eligible for a Cricket Australia Live Pass.
 The channel showed highlights and full match replays from ongoing matches, and original content such as '#Stumps', which had previously been available on the defunct Optus Cricket app.
 It also showed classic matches from the Cricket Australia archives.

 Live content was available by linking the Optus Sport mobile app with the Cricket Australia App, but no live cricket content was available on the linear Optus Sport 2 channel.

 Optus struggled to find further new sports to add to the service given that most major Australian sporting codes were signed to long-term broadcast contacts.
 They bid for exclusive rights to the A-League but balked at the added cost of technical and equipment fees.
 As of May 2017, CEO Allen Lew considered the rights acquisition and launch of Optus Sport a success, and hinted that further similar offerings may be added to the 'Yes TV' platform in the near future, although they would be 'non-sport related' and 'family oriented.'
 It was later revealed that Lew was discussing the launch of the National Geographic App.